A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Introduction

 \section{Introduction}

-The global players in automotive industry have been trying to launch fully autonomous vehicles into the mass market in immediate future.
-In this chapter, we present the basic information required to design motion controllers for autonomous vehicles with simplified details.
+The global players in the automotive industry have been trying to launch fully autonomous vehicles into the mass market shortly.
+This tutorial presents the basic information required to design motion controllers for autonomous vehicles with simplified details.